forbesmyester/esqlate-queue/README.md

  * You can't simply scale to many nodes without complications such as [pgBouncer](https://pgbouncer.github.io/) or similar because of how PostgreSQL handles connections (memory).
  * You want to keep it super simple as you know the demand for the service will be small.

-If these are your requirements and you're using TypeScript, you may want a typed solution for a really simple Queue this may be the answer.
+If these are your requirements and you're using TypeScript, you may want a typed solution for a really simple queue this may be the answer.

 ## What it does